Ema Whittaker Photography

 Montana has participated on various competition teams, including cheerleading, gymnastics, and dance (hip hop, jazz, contemporary, and a full acro production).
 Ballet and Pointe has been a passion of Montana’s since she was five years old, she began pointe’ at the age of eleven years old.
 Montana also enjoys the movies, roller skating, skateboarding, amusement parks, swimming, horseback riding, freestyle dancing, songwriting, and of course, social media.

 Montana focuses on making music videos, to add to her credits, of covers & her original music.
-Montana has already released three original songs called Let Me In, Ask Me Why I Cry, and Reckless.
-She is currently working on releasing seven more songs and hopes to release a full EP before the end of the year, so keep an eye on those future projects.
+Montana has already released four original songs called Let Me In, Ask Me Why I Cry, Reckless, and The Things I've Done.
+She is currently working on releasing six more songs and hopes to release a full EP before the end of the year, so keep an eye on those future projects.

 Montana's cover of Andra Day’s “Rise Up”, which can be found on YouTube, is particularly special to Montana, because it is dedicated to her brother, Arizona, who has been out of school since October 2013.
 Arizona was beat up on his school bus while coming home from school.
 Everyday Arizona walks around with his backpack with school supplies hoping to go back to school soon.
 Montana’s goal for Arizona is to help him RISE UP!